zeromq/czmq/README.md

     void *
         zhash_lookup (zhash_t *self, char *key);

+    //  Reindexes an item from an old key to a new key.
+If there was no such
+    //  item, does nothing.
+Returns 0 if successful, else -1. int
+        zhash_rename (zhash_t *self, char *old_key, char *new_key);

-    //  Set a free function for the item at the specified key void *
+    //  Set a free function for the specified hash table item.
+When the item is
+    //  destroyed, the free function, if any, is called on that item.
+    //  Use this when hash items are dynamically allocated, to ensure that
+    //  you don't have memory leaks.
+You can pass 'free' or NULL as a free_fn.
+    //  Returns the item, or NULL if there is no such item. void *
         zhash_freefn (zhash_t *self, char *key, zhash_free_fn *free_fn);